MichaelCromer/todo/README.md

   e.g., todo item management in a git repo or other 'project' directory.
-- vaguely intelligent todo/done item sorting and updating to match the most sensible expected use case: todo items listed oldest-youngest (assumption is that older todo items are more urgent), done items are listed youngest-oldest, age of an item being determined from when it was marked completed (assumption is that older done items are more 'stale'/less interesting/less likely to be opened back up again with an -o call).
+- vaguely intelligent todo/done item sorting and updating to match the most sensible expected use case: todo items listed oldest-youngest (assumption is that older todo items are more urgent), done items are listed youngest-oldest, counting from when it was marked completed (assumption is that older done items are more 'stale'/less interesting/less likely to be opened back up again with an -o call).
+Marking a done item as undone should be treated like creating a new todo item with the old text.